hutchpd/QuantumSuperposition/PositronicVariables/readme.md

     }

     /// <summary>
-    /// This wrapper isn’t just syntactic sugar.
-It’s the contract that keeps reality from fracturing.
+    /// This wrapper isn't just syntactic sugar.
+It's the contract that keeps reality from fracturing.
     /// </summary>
     /// <param name="other"></param>
     /// <returns></returns>